 The quickest way to resolve this is to go to the Github menu → Settings → Applications → Authorized OAuth Apps → Ambassador Labs.
-An org owner will have a Grant button, anyone not an owner will have Request which sends an email to the owner.
+An organization owner will have a Grant button, anyone not an owner will have Request which sends an email to the owner.
 If an access request has been denied in the past the user will not see the Request button, they will have to reach out to the owner.

 GitHub's documentation provides more detail about managing access granted to third-party applications and approving access to apps.

 When using GitHub as your identity provider, the first time you log in to Ambassador Cloud GitHub will ask to authorize Ambassador Labs to access your organizations and certain user data.

 Any listed organization with a green check has already granted access to Ambassador Labs (you still need to authorize to allow Ambassador Labs to read your user data and organization membership).